-Monsanto And The Weed Scientists: Not A Love Story
+Monsanto Attacks Scientists After Studies Show Trouble For Weedkiller Dicamba

 Arkansas' proposal to ban use of dicamba during the growing season next summer has not yet received final approval.
 A public hearing on the proposal is set for Nov.
 8.

-Kevin Bradley thinks there's one positive result from the controversy.
+Kevin Bradley thinks there is one positive result from the controversy.
 "It has made more farmers aware of what we do, and that is, unbiased research and calling it like we see it," he says.

 Over the course of recent decades, publicly funded agricultural extension services have shrunk, and farmers have turned to seed and chemical companies for advice.
-"It's become so weighted towards — well, the companies did their research, and it said this, so that must be the way it is!"
-Bradley says.
+"It's become so weighted towards — 'well, the companies did their research, and it said this, so that must be the way it is!' " Bradley says.
 "You know what?
 Maybe that's not the way it is."